Digital Marketing Agency | SEO, Paid Social & PPC

 Considerations include:

-1. What approvals and permissions are necessary before content can be published?
-Who is responsible for obtaining these permissions and advancing each piece of content through the process?
+1. What approvals and permissions are required prior to content going live?
+Who is responsible for obtaining permission and then advancing each piece of content through the process?

 2. Which team members have access to specific technology tools, and what are the expectations for their use in performing their respective duties?